WHO OWNS KREUZBERG?

 Coordinated by Tesserae, Berlin

-‘Who owns Kreuzberg?’ is a workshop running over three weeks in May and June 2019 aimed at activists, artists and engaged citizens.
+‘Who owns Kreuzberg?’ is a workshop running over three weeks in September 2019 aimed at activists, artists and engaged citizens.
 Taking place in Berlin, its goal is to provide insights into the complexities of urban transformations in the city and to create tools for supporting the struggle for the right to the city.